Applied Practice Experience – GPH 743

-According to the new CEPH guidelines, what is currently known as the capstone paper will be referred to as the integrative learning experience (ILE).
-The ILE (GPH 744) will be taken as a standalone 1 credit hour course in your last semester in the program.
-It can be taken alone or with another elective course.
+According to the 2016 CEPH guidelines, what is currently known as the capstone paper will be referred to as the integrative learning experience (ILE).
+The ILE (GPH 744) will be taken as a standalone 1 credit hour course at the end of your MPH program.

 I have completed my core and required courses but I don’t have an APE site yet, can I register for the ILE course to save time?